philipdelorenzo/healthcheck/README.md

 # healthcheck
-A small Flask application that sidecars and reports the health of the application.
+A small Flask application that sidecars and reports the health of an application.